anandijawkar/URL-shortener/README.md

 # URL-shortener
 A simple and efficient URL shortener service built with Node.js and MongoDB.

-Shorten long URLs to simple, easy-to-share links
+Shortens long URLs to simple, easy-to-share links

-Redirect users from shortened URLs to the original URLs
+Redirects users from shortened URLs to the original URLs

-Track the number of times each shortened URL is accessed
+Tracks the number of times each shortened URL is accessed

-RESTful API for URL management
+Uses RESTful API for URL management